ngoduchuy0339/SupportAPP-opencv-/README.md

-# Python-Website
+# PythonAPP

-Create a website in python use Git Bash
+Create a application in python use Git Bash